seangoodvibes/DelugeDocs/docs/documentation/getting-started/device-overview/sd-card.md

 - Verbatim Premium (stock card that comes with the Deluge).
 Achieved 3-7 simultaneous streams.

 Test procedure - export arranger stems for a song, load them into a kit, and watch for dropouts.
 Kit is important as audio clips will paper over the dropouts and attempt to resume, kit rows will stop playing.
-The song must have enough tracks for the total audio size to exceed available memory, 12 stereo tracks at around 1 minute should do it
+The song must have enough outputs for the total audio size to exceed available memory, 12 stereo outputs at around 1 minute should do it